kaans/mqtli/docs/config/topic/subscription.md

   - topic: string
   - qos: 0|1|2 (default 0)
   - retain: true|false (default false)
-- How to set: YAML: subscription.outputs[].target.{topic,qos,retain}
+- How to set in YAML: subscription.outputs[].target.{topic,qos,retain}

 Output — target (sql)
 ---------------------
 Insert each received payload into a database using a custom SQL statement.
 - Values:
   - insert_statement: string
-- How to set: YAML: subscription.outputs[].target.insert_statement (plus top‑level sql_storage configured)
+- How to set in YAML: subscription.outputs[].target.insert_statement (plus top‑level sql_storage configured)

 Filters
 -------
 Optionally transform received messages before output using a chain of filters.
 - Values: list of filters; see Filters page.
 - Default: empty list.
-- How to set: YAML: subscription.filters
+- How to set in YAML: subscription.filters

 YAML example
 ------------